mlpack/mlpack/doc/user/methods/nca.md

 Note that `NCA` is a computationally intensive technique (each optimization iteration takes time quadratic in the data size!), and may be slow to run even for datasets of only moderate size.
+See [`LMNN`](lmnn.md) for another distance learning technique that scales better to larger datasets.

 #### Simple usage example: